How To Have Self Control With Food Without Relying On Willpower

 People mistakenly think you always have enough willpower, too.

-I know for me personally, I have deeply embedded beliefs that if I am not being productive (like typing up these blog articles) then I am being lazy, bad and should be ashamed of myself.
+I know that I have deeply embedded beliefs that if I am not being productive (like typing up these blog articles), then I am lazy and bad and should be ashamed of myself.

 Why Do I Emotionally Eat?
 Ask Yourself This Question To Discover Why!
 San Jose Eating Disorder